×

 University of Providence Nursing Programs

 The mission of the Division of Nursing at the University of Providence is to prepare graduates at all levels of nursing to be leaders of healthcare.
 Graduates of UP nursing programs are excellent communicators, clinicians and change agents.
-Our graduates are lifelong learners who enhance the health of all through excellence in nursing by providing evidence-based practice that is population centered and grounded in spiritual, ethical and compassionate care.
+Our graduates are lifelong learners who enhance the health of all through excellence in nursing by providing evidence-based practice that is population-centered and grounded in spiritual, ethical, and compassionate care.

 The University of Providence’s top-notch nursing programs in Montana are designed to meet the needs of nursing caregivers within Providence Health and other health systems who are passionate about providing innovation in values-based nursing care.
-Our vision is health for a better world through nursing.

 Driven by our vision and values, the University of Providence proudly offers nursing degrees at the bachelor’s and master’s levels, ensuring that students of all backgrounds and proficiencies find a nursing program that fulfills their needs and guides them toward their goals.